KhalkarYash/Portfolio/README.md

 - **Customizable Components:** Reusable and maintainable components for faster development.
 - **Interactive Features:** Includes an alarm clock, movie recommendations, and academic tracking functionality.
 - **Optimized Performance:** Lightweight assets and efficient code to ensure high performance.
-- **Thematic Design:** Elegant use of colors and themes for a professional look.

 ---